Kitten Feeding Schedule by Age: Expert Nutrition & Timing Guide

 3-4 Weeks: Introduction to Solids

 This transitional period sees kittens showing curiosity about solid food while still nursing.
+How to transition to solid food involves patience and the right texture.

 4-8 Weeks: The Weaning Period